OpenNebula/docs/source/administration/sunstone_gui/sunstone.rst

 |support_home|

-This tab requires ruby >= 1.9 and can be disabled in the admin, vcenter and user yaml files inside the sunstone views configuration directory:
+This tab and can be disabled in the admin, vcenter and user yaml files inside the sunstone views configuration directory:

 .. code::